Marmelodov/Liars-Registry-API/README.md

 ## Plan

 How and when you'll communicate
-- We will communicate via email
+- We will communicate via email.

 Who is responsible for what duties and deliverables
 - TW is responsible for documentation deliverables with help from SME as needed.